Zack Kassian: Junior

 Kassian went on to attend his first NHL training camp in September 2009 and was returned to Peterborough to continue at the junior level.
 Back with the Petes, Kassian was chosen to replace the departed Zach Harnden as team captain after Harnden starting playing with the Kingston Frontenacs.
 Thirty-three games into his 2009–10 OHL season, Kassian was traded to the Windsor Spitfires.
-Prior to the trade, Kassian had been suspended one game by his team for breaking curfew.
+Before the trade, Kassian had been suspended one game by his team for breaking curfew.
 Shortly after joining Windsor, he was given a 20-game suspension from the league for his hit to the head of Barrie Colts forward Matt Kennedy during a game in January 2010.
 Limited to 38 games between Peterborough and Windsor due to the ban, Kassian totalled 12 goals and 31 points.
 Returning from the suspension in time for the 2010 playoffs, he added 7 goals and 16 points over 19 games to help Windsor to a J. Ross Robertson Cup as OHL champions.
 The win qualified Windsor for the 2010 Memorial Cup, Canada's national major junior championship, which they won as well.
 Defeating the Brandon Wheat Kings in the final 9–1, Kassian had a goal and an assist in the championship-winning game.

 Following the Memorial Cup win, Kassian was arrested after an altercation at a bar in Downtown Windsor on May 30, 2010.
 Charged with assault, he reached an agreement several months later, in October 2010.
-The charge was dropped in exchange for 25 hours of community service, a $500 donation to charity and payment for the victim's dental work.
+The charge was dropped in exchange for 25 hours of community service, a $500 donation to charity, and payment for the victim's dental work.
 Had he been convicted, Kassian would have been ineligible to cross the border into the United States, which would have conflicted with his hockey career.

 Kassian returned to the Sabres' training camp in September 2010.
 While he was sent back to junior for the second straight year, he remained on the team's pre-season roster as one of the final cuts in October.
 A month after being returned to Windsor, he signed a three-year, entry-level contract with the Sabres on November 2, 2010.
 Playing his first full season with Windsor, Kassian recorded a junior career-high 26 goals and 77 points over 56 games.
-His points total ranked second in team-scoring, behind captain Ryan Ellis' 100.
+His points total ranked second in team scoring, behind captain Ryan Ellis' 100.
 He then added 16 points (6 goals and 10 assists) over 16 OHL playoff games, tying for fifth in team scoring.
 During Game 4 of the Conference Finals against the Owen Sound Attack, Kassian received a match penalty for a hit on opposing defenceman Jesse Blacker, which was ruled as "intent to injure".
 Following the contest, the penalty was supplemented with an additional three-game suspension, sidelining him for the remainder of the series.
 Out of the lineup for Game 5, he only needed to serve half of the total suspension as the Attack eliminated the Spitfires four-games-to-one.